sonic-net/sonic-mgmt/docs/testplan/SCP_copy-test-plan.md

  - [Test Procedure](#test-procedure)

 ## Overview
 The purpose of this test is to ensure that the DUT is able to fetch from an external SCP server without loss of file integrity.
-The file used by the test exceeds a gigabyte in order to ensure integrity even for large file sizes.
+The file used by the test is close to half a gigabyte in order to ensure integrity even for large file sizes.

 ### Scope
-This test was verified on a t0 topology, but should work on any other topology since the only interaction is between the host computer running the SCP server and the DUT.
+This test was verified on a t0 topology, but should work on any other topology since the only interaction is between the host computer, DUT and the PTF.

 ## Test Procedure